Skip to navigation Skip to content

 How long can a temporary hardship reason can be used for?

-A person is considered to be in temporary hardship where their situation is likely to improve in the near future, for example 6 months.
+A person is in temporary hardship where their situation is likely to improve soon, for example 6 months.

-Where a customer has no other income or assets, apart from the asset that is unreasonable to sell, and there is no prospect of a change in circumstances in the next 6 months, the care recipient would not be considered to be in temporary hardship.
+Where a customer has no other income or assets, apart from the asset that is unreasonable to sell, and there is no prospect of a change in circumstances in the next 6 months, the care recipient would not be in temporary hardship.

 5